 The following graphs illustrate that the proposed prices for the CMD tariffs are between incremental cost and stand-alone cost for the majority of customers.
 However, no pricing structure can be guaranteed to price between them in every individual case.
-The prices have been set to achieve a balance between all customers, while still meeting the requirements of section 7.3(b) of the Code.
-Compliance with section 7.3 of the Code is demonstrated in section 7.3.
+The prices have been set to achieve a balance between all

-Figure 8 - CBD Zone (DM 12894279)
+Figure 8 - CBD Zone

-Figure 9 - Mining Zone (DM 12894279)
+Figure 9 - Mining Zone